Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 # Creating a Device Template

 &nbsp In the previous step, we connected the devices and verified that the data is being sent to the Cloud.
-In this step, we will set the device template on the device to change it to a state where we can create widgets on the dashboard. <br/>
+In next step, we will set the device template on the device to change it to a state where we can create widgets on the dashboard. => 이 문장 이상함 고쳐야 함 <br/>
-&nbspA device template defines the type of data that a device sends.
+&nbsp A device template defines the type of data that a device sends.
-A device template is a set of capabilities, and each item consists of a capability name and data type.
+A device template is a set of capabilities, and each item consists of a capability name, data type.
 It is created according to the type of data sent by the device. <br/>
-&nbspIf the data format sent by the device matches the device template format, the data is saved as model data.
-Otherwise the data is saved as unmodel data which cannot be use to create dashboard widgets.
+&nbsp If the data format sent by the device matches the device template format, the data is saved as **model data**.
+Otherwise the data is saved as **unmodel data** which cannot be used to create dashboard widgets.

 ### Create new template

-In device template page, click **+ New Template** button.
+On the device template page, click **+ New Template** button.

 <div>
     <img alt="click-new-template-button" src={useBaseUrl('/img/quickstart/create-template/create_template1.png')} />
 </div>
 <br />

-When the dialog window appears, set the name of device template and click the **Create** button.
+When the dialog window appears, set the name of the device template and click the **Create** button.

 <div>
     <img alt="create-template-dialog" src={useBaseUrl('/img/quickstart/create-template/create_template2.png')} />